daryl-williams/JSON-Song-Notation/README.md

 Depending on the client.
 To that end there is related project called SongWriter that is the proof of concept and initial reference implementation for the JSN client.

 A song represented in JSN consists of a header which is a JSON object and a body which is a JSON array.
-The header contains song metadata and the body contains the measures and beats of the song.
-The song's measures are represented as an array and each array element is a beat and each beat is a JSON object containing some number of voices which are represented as the object's name/value pairs.
+The header contains song metadata and the body is an array containing the measures and beats of the song.
+The song's measures are represented as a JSON object consisting of two JSON object.
+The first is an optional header (currently not used) and second is the "beats" object containing some number of voices which are represented as the object's name/value pairs.
 The value of the voice is a simple lexical value, but that could could change in the future.

 Following is a descriptive layout of the JSN format, representing an example song in 4/4 time with only one measure: